BaltaZar-7/RetrieveBulletsMod/README.md

 # Installation
 Download and install dependancy mods AND its dependancies: Moddata, ModComponent
 Download and place the dll file into your \Mods folder.
-Download and place one of the modcomponent file into your \Mods folder.
+Download and place one of the ModComponent files into your \Mods folder.
 If you have AmmunitionCraftingTools installed, install the AmmoTools version.
 If not, the Main version.
 # Thank you for downloading!
 Mod for The Long Dark game created by Hinterland Studios